bak3s/bak3s.github.io/_posts/2020-01-07-get-started-with-financial-independence.md

 ### Find savings

-> Renegotiate or find better deals for you bills/loans

 Renegotiating your bills may lead to some extra savings, for example moving your electricity and gas bill can often save a significant amount of money.
 I recommend using the Australian Government's [Energy Made Easy](https://www.energymadeeasy.gov.au/) tool, I myself saved a couple of hundred a year.

 #### Phone and internet